JasonKessler/scattertext/README.md

 The interesting things happen close to the upper-left and lower-right corners.
 In the upper-left corner, words like "auto" (as in auto bailout) and "millionaires" are frequently used by Democrats but infrequently or never used by Republicans.
-Symmetrically, terms frequently used by Republicans and infrequently by Democrats occupy the bottom-right corner.
-These include "big government" and "olympics", referring to the Salt Lake City olympics in which Gov. Romney was involved.
+Likewise, terms frequently used by Republicans and infrequently by Democrats occupy the bottom-right corner.
+These include "big government" and "olympics", referring to the Salt Lake City Olympics in which Gov. Romney was involved.

 Terms are colored by their association.
 Those that are more associated with Democrats are blue, and those